In this article, you will learn about the following:

 - Order quantity is less than 0.0001 shares

-- No shares are owned for the account, OR security is currently pending limit sell
+- No shares are owned for the account, or the security is currently pending limit sell

 - Security is not eligible for fractional trading